Perfect group

-In mathematics, more specifically in group theory, a group is said to be perfect if it equals its own commutator subgroup, or equivalently, if the group has no non-trivial abelian quotients (equivalently, its abelianization, which is the universal abelian quotient, is trivial).
-In symbols, a perfect group is one such that G(1) = G (the commutator subgroup equals the group), or equivalently one such that Gab = {1} (its abelianization is trivial).
+In mathematics, more specifically in group theory, a group is said to be perfect if it equals its own commutator subgroup, or equivalently, if the group has no non-trivial abelian quotients.

 Examples

 The smallest (non-trivial) perfect group is the alternating group A5.
 More generally, any non-abelian simple group is perfect since the commutator subgroup is a normal subgroup with abelian quotient.
-Conversely, a perfect group need not be simple; for example, the special linear group over the field with 5 elements, SL(2,5) (or the binary icosahedral group, which is isomorphic to it) is perfect but not simple (it has a non-trivial center containing $-\!\left(\begin{smallmatrix}1 & 0 \\ 0 & 1\end{smallmatrix}\right) = \left(\begin{smallmatrix}4 & 0 \\ 0 & 4\end{smallmatrix}\right)$).
+However, a perfect group need not be simple; for example, the special linear group over the field with 5 elements, SL(2,5) (or the binary icosahedral group, which is isomorphic to it) is perfect but not simple (it has a non-trivial center containing $-\!\left(\begin{smallmatrix}1 & 0 \\ 0 & 1\end{smallmatrix}\right) = \left(\begin{smallmatrix}4 & 0 \\ 0 & 4\end{smallmatrix}\right)$).

 The direct product of any two simple non-abelian groups is perfect but not simple; the commutator of two elements is [(a,b),(c,d)] = ([a,c],[b,d]).
 Since commutators in each simple group form a generating set, pairs of commutators form a generating set of the direct product.

+The fundamental group of $SO(3)/I_{60}$ is a perfect group of order 120.

 More generally, a quasisimple group (a perfect central extension of a simple group) that is a non-trivial extension (and therefore not a simple group itself) is perfect but not simple; this includes all the insoluble non-simple finite special linear groups SL(n,q) as extensions of the projective special linear group PSL(n,q) (SL(2,5) is an extension of PSL(2,5), which is isomorphic to A5).
 Similarly, the special linear group over the real and complex numbers is perfect, but the general linear group GL is never perfect (except when trivial or over $\mathbb{F}_2$, where it equals the special linear group), as the determinant gives a non-trivial abelianization and indeed the commutator subgroup is SL.

 A non-trivial perfect group, however, is necessarily not solvable; and 4 divides its order (if finite), moreover, if 8 does not divide the order, then 3 does.